Serving all of Colorado

 Phase I: Healing Trauma

-Affairs create trauma in the deceived partner, often leading to Posttraumatic Stress Disorder.
+Affairs create trauma in the deceived partner, often leading to post-traumatic stress disorder (PTSD).
 In order to heal this trauma, therapy must begin by allowing the deceived partner to express their intense emotions of rage and hurt to the offending partner.

 If you are the offending partner, you are likely to experience powerful emotions of your own.
 Feelings of shame and guilt are common as you wrestle with the choice you made to go outside your relationship for emotional or physical intimacy.
-As your therapist, I will assist you in working with these feelings so that you can fully engage the process of making amends with your partner.
+Your therapist will assist you in working with these feelings so that you can fully engage the process of making amends with your partner.
 Although it can be difficult for the offending partner to listen to their spouse’s hurt feelings, this is a critical step if the couple wants to have a chance at healing after an affair.

 Phase II: Creating Resolution